 pgEd is working with writers and producers of the film and television industry through Hollywood, Health & Society at the USC Annenberg Norman Lear Center and the Science & Entertainment Exchange of the National Academy of Sciences.
 Here are examples of pgEd’s work to bring conversaions about genetics to a broader audience:

 Hollywood, Health & Society

 pgEd has consulted on television shows including Grey’s Anatomy, Elementary, Perception, Blink, Starcrossed, The Following, Lucky 7, The Wolf Man, Make Your Mark, The 100, Switched at Birth, and How to Get Away with Murder.

 Our work on Grey’s Anatomy is highlighted in the following:

 “The Science Behind Grey’s Anatomy,” by Melissa Malamut, October 2013, Boston Magazine.

 “Science on Set,” by Rachel Bernstein, August 2013, Cell.

 The Science & Entertainment Exchange

-pgEd took part in the Exchange’s 2nd Annual Writers’ Retreat, sponsored by Google (2015).
+pgEd takes part in the Exchange’s Annual Writers Retreats, sponsored by Google (2015 and 2016).
 This retreat brings together scientists and Hollywood writers and producers to come up with compelling storylines that bring real science to television and film. pgEd director, Ting Wu, has also engaged and inspired groups of directors, producers, and writers at two events that put a science spin on speed dating [New York event (2013), Los Angeles event (2014)].